adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release makes a small fix to the authentication support for searching users.
+This release fixes a minor issue with CAS authentication and visitor support.

 Downloads